'No farewells, no ceremonies': China's Hubei cremates coronavirus dead

 China has reported more than 81,000 coronavirus infections and 3,300 deaths, mostly in Wuhan, where the virus is thought to have first infected people at a seafood market.

-Jingzhou, a transportation and tourism hub of six million people 220 kilometres west of Wuhan, is Hubei's sixth-worst-hit city, with 1,580 infections and 52 deaths - half of those bodies were cremated at Sheng's facility, he says.
+Jingzhou, a transportation and tourism hub of six million people 220km west of Wuhan, is Hubei's sixth-worst-hit city, with 1,580 infections and 52 deaths - half of those bodies were cremated at Sheng's facility, he says.

 Recently, China's locally transmitted infections have fallen sharply, the government says - Wuhan has reported only one new coronavirus case in the last 10 days.
 The United States now has more cases than China, and Italy and Spain higher death tolls.